COMP4350-Team2/Backend/docs/sprint_1_worksheet.md

 In the backend, we aimed for the following test coverage:

-- 100% method coverage for API layer (views.py)
+- 100% method coverage for API layer. (views.py)
-- At least 80% line coverage for logic layer (views.py and queries.py)
+- At least 80% line coverage for logic layer. (views.py and queries.py)
-- The integration tests perform 100% class coverage (all classes have at least 1 line of code tested)
+- The integration tests perform 100% class coverage. (all classes have at least 1 line of code tested)

 ### Unit/Integration/Acceptance Test